ory/docs/docs/hydra/faq.md

 ## What does the installation process look like?

-1. Run `hydra migrate sql ...` on a host close to the database (e.g. a virtual machine with access to the SQL instance).
+1. Run `hydra migrate sql ...` on a host close to the database (for example a virtual machine with access to the SQL instance).

 ## What does a migration process look like?

 1. Make sure a database update is required by checking the release notes.
 2. Make a back up of the database.
-3. Run the migration script on a host close to the database (e.g. a virtual machine with access to the SQL instance).
+3. Run the migration script on a host close to the database (for example a virtual machine with access to the SQL instance).
 Schemas are usually backwards compatible, so instances running previous versions of Ory Hydra should keep working fine.
 If backwards compatibility isn't given, this will be addressed